EunixTech/ai-agent-flow-examples/README.md

 2. Run: `npm start`
 3. Access metrics at `http://localhost:9100/metrics`

 `npm start` executes this observability example.
-Use `npx ts-node` for the other examples.
+Use `npm run example <path>` for the other examples.

 Programmatic usage: